cardano-foundation/CIPs/CIP-XXXX/README.md

 Cardano domain types have canonical CDDL definitions (for every era), but when it comes to use in web apps, where JSON is the universally accepted format, there is no definite standard.
 This CIP aims to change that.

-The full motivation text is provided in [CPS-11](https://github.com/cardano-foundation/CIPs/pull/742).
+The full motivation text is provided in [CPS-11 | Universal JSON Encoding for Domain Types](https://github.com/cardano-foundation/CIPs/pull/742).

 ## Specification